 The mission of the Defiance Police Department is to maintain public trust by providing Quality Services in Partnership with our Community.

-We hope that you find our website informative and helpful.
 The Defiance Police Department is comprised of officers who strive to maintain a high degree of professionalism and service to the community on a daily basis.
 We pride ourselves in working closely with the community by keeping communication open.
 Our doors are always open and we are here to help so stop in anytime.
 Our goal is to maintain our small town atmosphere and keep Defiance a great place to live.

 We will proudly remain focused on our community’s needs and committed to excellence by demonstration of the following core values: